dotnet/docs/docs/csharp/language-reference/keywords/interface.md

 For more information and examples, see [Interfaces](../../fundamentals/types/interfaces.md).

 A top-level interface, one declared in a namespace but not nested inside another type, can be declared `public` or `internal`.
 The default is `internal`.
-Nested interface declarations, those nested inside another type, can be declared using any access modifier.
+Nested interface declarations, those declared inside another type, can be declared using any access modifier.

 Interface members without an implementation can't include an access modifier.
 Members with a default implementation can include any access modifier.